Oslandia/workshop-3d-itowns/0_Data/3_PointCloud.md

 The table *pa* of the *pc_montreal* database has been built in this way and contains 15906335 pgpointcloud patchs or by around 6 billions of points.

-The time required to build a database of that size is such that it's not realisable during this session.

 If you are curious on how to work with point cloud data, you can take a look to our dedicated workshop : https://github.com/Oslandia/workshop-pointcloud.